 To enable the lock pages in memory option

-On the Start menu, click Run.
+- On the Start menu, select Run.
 In the Open box, type gpedit.msc.
 The Group Policy dialog box opens.

-On the Local Group Policy Editor console, expand Computer Configuration, and then expand Windows Settings.
+- On the Local Group Group Policy console, expand Computer Configuration.

-In the pane, double-click Lock pages in memory.
+- In the pane, scroll to and double-click the Lock pages in memory policy.

-Restart the SQL Server Service for this setting to take effect.
+- Restart the instance for this setting to take effect.